gabrielssilva/cchat/README.md

-# cchat_cpe464
+# cChat
-A client/server chat program using TCP
+A client/server chat program using TCP.
+The server will act as a hub between the clients.
+The clients will be able to send messages to each other.